 Please note that Commission staff is not available to review applications for completeness immediately upon submittal.

 Please review all instructions and documentation requirements carefully before submitting your application.

 It is your responsibility to ensure the application is complete before submittal.
 Incomplete applications will not be accepted.

-The Fort Point Channel Landmark District Commission will hold a public hearing on Thursday, December 12, 2013 at 5:30 PM in the Piemonte Room in Boston City Hall.
+The Fort Point Channel Landmark District Commission will hold a public hearing on Thursday, February 13, 2014 at 5:30 PM in Room 709 in Boston City Hall.